-Ableton comes with their own proprietary software called “Ableton Live” which purchasing a full license we found to be brutally expensive (The Ableton Push hardware is actually cheaper then a full version of their software!).
+Ableton comes with their own proprietary software called “Ableton Live” which purchasing a full license we found to be brutally expensive (The Ableton Push hardware is actually cheaper than a full version of their software!).
 I’m starting to understand why musicians are so poor all of the time.
 Companies like Ableton must think that all of their customers can make the “moneyz” rain!
-It is also witnessed on music forums that we went to for help these people believe that if you pay more for a piece of software then it’s suddenly more professional as less people use it and the end-users feel like they are in some exclusive club not understanding that with less people also comes less testing, support, and most importantly feedback for their software which has driven other packages such as FL-Studio to the forefront of musical production.
-Ableton live feels like there’s things missing out of their software that FL-studio has already added and/or overcome because their user base is so large.
-These of course are just observations and not actual fact.
+It is also witnessed on music forums that we went to for help these people believe that if you pay more for a piece of software then it’s suddenly more professional as fewer people use it and the end-users feel like they are in some exclusive club not understanding that with fewer people also comes less testing, support, and most importantly feedback for their software which has driven other packages such as FL-Studio to the forefront of musical production.
+Ableton live feels like there are things missing out of their software that FL-studio has already added and/or overcome because their user base is so large.
+These, of course, are just observations and not actual facts.
 Back to the problem.

 After six months and my Ableton Push is now dead.